freqtrade/freqtrade/docs/hyperopt.md

 ### Running Hyperopt with Smaller Testset

 Use the `--timerange` argument to change how much of the testset you want to use.
-To use one month of data, use the following parameter:
+For example, to use one month of data, pass the following parameter to the hyperopt call:

 ```bash
 freqtrade hyperopt --timerange 20180401-20180501